 Agriculture is offered as an elective in Junior secondary.
-Agricultural Science, Farm Operations and Rural Operations aim to introduce students to the study of Agriculture.
+Agricultural Science and Agricultural Practices aim to introduce students to the study of Agriculture.

 Agricultural Science enables students to explore ways to manage natural resources such as plants, animals, climate, soil and water sustainably.
 The scope of the subject is broad.
 Because of the fundamental importance of agriculture to humans, this subject is relevant to all students.
 The electives concentrate on Animal Husbandry (school-based poultry and farm animal rearing projects) and Horticultural principles (Home garden project).
 This course is designed to challenge the more academic student who may wish to pursue Agriculture and associated Authority subjects such as Biology, Science 21 and Geography in Year 11 and beyond.

 This course is designed to meet the needs and interests of students who would like to undertake a more practical subject.
 Students focus on Animal Husbandry principles (design a backyard chicken coop and a special 10-week program rearing young calves).

 This elective is designed to give students a solid background into a wide range of practical experiences.
 Students will take part in the following activities as part of this course: